 Develop your staffing plan beyond your first hire.
 Plan for growth and anticipate future staffing needs.

 Once you determine your needs, decide whether you need a full-time or part-time employee.

 Most states define full-time employees as working 30 hours or more per week.
 Be aware that statutes require differing benefits for full-time workers, often mandating more comprehensive insurance coverage and other benefits.
 Check your local department of labor for a complete list of your benefit and salary obligations.

 Studies have determined that the average cost of onboarding a new employee is anywhere between 10 and 30 percent of that employee's salary.
 A simpler and less expensive way is to hire third-party vendors or independent contractors.

 Many essential business functions are commonly outsourced to outside firms, such as:

-Such services come at a premium.
+Such, contract and consulting rates come at a premium.
 Yet they may prove more efficient than hiring someone to do the work in house.
 It is easier to verify a vendor's credentials, find recommendations and review their body of work than it is for an individual employee.

 The best way to find your first employee is through recommendations and word of mouth.